404ClickBait/home-assistant.io/source/_docs/z-wave/installation.markdown

 redirect_from: /getting-started/z-wave-installation/
 ---

-Z-Wave can be configured using the Z-Wave *Integration* in the *Configuration* menu, or manually using an entry in `configuration.yaml`
+Z-Wave can be configured using the Z-Wave *Integration* in the *Configuration* menu, or manually using an entry in `configuration.yaml`.  `configuration.yaml` will not be touched if Z-Wave is configured using the Z-Wave *Integration* in the *Configuration* menu.

 ## Configuration